 If my child has symptoms, when can they go back to school?

-If your child tests negative for COVID-19 or if testing is not recommended and/or an alternative diagnosis is provided, your child may return to school/daycare if they meeting the following criteria:
+If your child tests negative for COVID-19 or if testing is not recommended and/or an alternative diagnosis is provided, household contacts can end their isolation and your child may return to school/daycare if they meet the following criteria:

 - They do not have a fever (without using medication); AND